DataScience-LMU/website/README.md

 # Data Science @ LMU

-This is the website of our academic research group Data Science at LMU Munich led by Prof. Dr. David Rügamer.
+This is the website of our academic research group at LMU Munich led by Prof. Dr. David Rügamer.